 During the summer of 1992 my family and I relocated to South Florida from New York.
 Adjusting to the climate and environment of South Florida was not easy for me, however, I decided I would try to adapt.
-A few months later in August, I accompanied a friend to apply for a job at the Ding-A-Ling Answering Service, (now Answering Service Care by Global Response).
+A few months later in August, I accompanied a friend to apply for a job at the Ding-A-Ling Answering Service, (now Answering Service Care by Answering Service Care).
 At the time I was working ’temp-jobs’, so I decided to apply for a job at the answering service as well because it was something different.
 Ironically, I was hired but my friend was not.

 Working as an agent was very rewarding and I enjoyed doing it.
 We understood that we played a crucial role and that it was important for us to portray that we were an extension of the companies that we answered for.
 Our clients depended on us, so we took pride in our work.
 The care that would beam from our voices; the confidence and genuineness comforted the caller, and allowed us to take a message almost effortlessly and dispatch it.

 After working as an agent for about a year, I was approached for a Team Lead position and I accepted.
 As a Team Lead, I mentored the agents; and helped them build the confidence that the position required.
 Acting in this capacity taught me that even though Team Leads are the ones who will guide an agent; it is up to that agent to decide if they are going to succeed.

 I loved working with the agents, but I was also fascinated with the technology used by the company.
 When things went wrong, I asked the technicians to explain the issue; this way I knew what to do if it happened again.
 The company always kept their technology current; we had touch screen monitors that were used to place the orders and it felt like the system was upgraded every month.